ismailceylan/php-m3u8-parser/docs/MasterPlaylist.md

 The given url is then also used to resolve the relative uri's in the master playlist and segments playlist.

 ### Merging Master Playlists
-This library makes it easy to create multiple master playlists and merge them into one.
+Some providers sometimes offer a different master playlist for each stream variation instead of embedding all stream variations in a single master playlist.
+This is also a valid situation.
+In this case we can merge multiple master playlists into one and access all streams and medias in a single master playlist.

 ```php
 $master = ( new MasterPlaylist )->merge(